RuanCosta-Jitterbit/webappsnap/README.md

 ## Configuration Files

-- `cfg/defaults.json` - Sets default values (can be overridden by environment variables).
+- [cfg/defaults.json](#defaults-json) - Default values (can be overridden by environment variables).
-- `cfg/dashboards.json` - Details of each dashboard or HTML element to be snapped.
+- [cfg/config-*.json](#config-json) - PMM server IP, name and wait times.
-- `cfg/config-*.json` - The PMM server details
+- [cfg/dashboards.json](#dashboards-json) - Details of each dashboard's URL and element IDs.

 Environment variables set in your environment or in `run.sh` override the values in `cfg/defaults.json`.

-### `defaults.json`
+### defaults.json

-Values in this file are the default settings if none are setting as environment variables in the execution envionment or in `run.sh`.
+Values in this file are the default settings if no environment variables are set or command line arguments provided to `run.sh`.

 - `config_file`: Path to the server configuration file.
 - `jpg_quality`: For JPG images, the quality setting.
 Lower values are useful for documentation pages with many full-screen snaps.
 Values of 50 or above produce acceptable results for web and print copy.